yzx-oikawa/yzx-oikawa.github.io/_pages/research.md

   **Project 2:** Project lab: application of reinforcement learning methods
     * Implement the DQN and MPC algorithms from scratch and thoroughly evaluate them on the Cart-pole, Double-cart-pole and Furuta Pendulum robot platforms

-* **Carnegie Mellon University**, Pittsburgh, USA
-Research Assistant with Prof. Ding Zhao, _July 2018 -- September 2018_
-  **Project 1:** An Optimal LiDAR Configuration Approach for Self-Driving Cars
-    * Independently investigated the optimal LiDAR space configuration problem to achieve the maximum utility of the sensor.
-The whole problem is formulated as an optimization model and a bio-inspired metric is proposed as the cost function
-    * Paper has been submitted to 2019 ICRA

-  **Project 2:** Autonomous Vehicle Platform Design
-    * Help to design and develop a 6-DOF attitude control system based on a 3-axis gimbal and a 3-axis linear slider

 * **Tsinghua University**, Beijing, China
 Research Assistant with Prof. Fei Qiao, _September 2017 -- July 2018_